Wang-Lin-boop/Ouroboros/README.md

 ## 📓 Application

-Ouroboros provides a unified framework that seamlessly integrates representation learning with molecular generation, which allows us to use Ouroboros as a **molecular representation** model to perform virtual screening, molecular property modeling, molecular clustering, molecular feature visualization, and other uses as a **molecular generation** model to chemical evolution, fusion and exploration.
+Ouroboros provides a unified framework that seamlessly integrates representation learning with molecular generation, which allows us to use Ouroboros as a **molecular representation** model to perform ligand-based virtual screening and molecular property modeling, and other uses as a **molecular generation** model to directed chemical evolution.

 <details>
 <summary>Virtual Screening</summary>